INTERNATIONAL WALK TO SCHOOL MONTH | October

 As the final nice days for much of the Northern Hemisphere land in October, International Walk to School Month encourages us to spend that time outdoors stretching our legs!
 It’s not just for our health.
 We walk to school to spend more time with each other and have conversation.
-While we also conserve fuel and preserve the environment, the most important part of International Walk to School Month is getting exercise.
+While we also conserve fuel and preserve the environment, the most important part of the entire month is getting exercise.

 Walking is one of the healthiest exercises.
 While it is easy on the joints and muscles, walking gets the heart rate up providing a good cardiovascular workout.

 Depending on where you live, schools may focus on a different theme each year.
-From safety to improved streets, all across the country and around the globe, communities support International Walk to School Month with events and programs.
+From safety to improved streets, all across the country and around the globe, communities support Walk to School Month on an international level with events and programs.

 HOW TO OBSERVE